Messaging Overview

 For each phone number, you must set:

-Choose which carrier (e.g., Bandwidth, Sinch, Commio, Telnyx, ClickSend, etc.) will handle SMS for this number.
+Choose which carrier (for example Bandwidth, Sinch, Commio, Telnyx, ClickSend, and others) will handle messaging for this number.

 2. Destination